zekefeu/hasslium/README.md

 This preprocessor is mostly useful for:
  - Front-end apps
  - Commercial apps
- - Demo products
+ - Products you want to make a demo version of

 It allows you to include or exclude certain regions of your code (development & debug statements, etc), and to define macros to replace constants you would use all over your project.

-It is built around of the C preprocessor's syntax to be easy to understand and to provide a steep learning curve.
+It is built around of the C preprocessor's features and syntax to be easy to understand and to provide a steep learning curve.

 ## Installation